 What I really love about this chicken and rice dish is that it uses skin-on chicken thighs which get really crispy in the oven.
 Also, the added flavor from the skin-on thighs is worth the extra baking sheet pan when making this dish.
 I think the best part of this dish is how the flavors infuse at the very end as the chicken and rice are baking together in the oven.

 - Chicken thighs: I recommend bone-in skin-on chicken thighs for this recipe.
 The chicken thighs crisp up as they bake in the oven.

-- Turmeric: This spice gives the rice that beautiful yellow color in addition to the turmeric depth of flavor.
+- Turmeric: This spice gives the rice that beautiful yellow color in addition to the turmeric's depth of flavor.

-- Seven spice: Season the chicken thighs with seven spice.
+- Seven spices: Season the chicken thighs with Lebanese seven spices.
 Other dry seasonings work if you don't have 7 spice on hand.

 See the recipe card at the bottom of the post for quantities.